davidjguru/davidjguru.github.io/_posts/2020-03-17-Thinking-about-drupal-migrations-examples.md

  implement migrations without having these modules enabled in our Drupal installation.

-By the way you have to say that it's important to know that migrate_run is optimized for Drush 9 and later.
+By the way I have to say that it's important to know that migrate_run is optimized for Drush 9 and later.
 If you use Drush 8 you will have to use an adapted version, [like the Alpha 4, which was still prepared for Drush 8](https://www.drupal.org/project/migrate_run/releases/8.x-1.0-alpha4 )